lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 ## Trackpad
 Use this way if rebuilding the cache touchpad still does not work: https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh/releases/tag/2020.04.05

-## TIPS
-> XiaoXin AIR14-2019 i5-10210u QQ group number: 1032311345
-> If you are using OpenCore, Please use BIOS except for 1.0.2  (1.0.2 you need to turn off the Hyper-Threading to use OC.)

 ### Synchronize bluetooth link keys from macOS to windows
 https://github.com/lietxia/BT-LinkkeySync